 Next, the client identifies a positive belief.
 The practitioner then instructs the client to focus on the image, negative thought, and body sensations while simultaneously engaging in EMDR processing.
 The client focuses on the troubling image or negative thought while simultaneously moving their eyes back and forth.
 To prompt this eye moment, EMDR practitioners might move their fingers from side to side, tap their hand from side to side, or wave a wand.
 As a result, the client moves their eyes back and forth to follow the prompt.

-During this processing, the client notices whatever thoughts, feelings, images, memories, or sensations might arise.
+During this processing, the client notices whatever thoughts, feelings, images, memories, or body sensations might arise.
 Subsequently, the client repeats these steps numerous times throughout the session.
 Additionally, if the client becomes distressed or has difficulty, the therapist follows procedures to help the client return to the processing work.
 Throughout these sets of eye movements, the brain makes associations and neural connections that help integrate the disturbing memory.
 Eventually, the distress associated with the memory dissolves.
 At this point, the practitioner directs the client to focus on the positive belief they identified at the beginning of the session.

 Next, the client may adjust the positive belief if necessary.
 Then they focus on this positive belief while processing the next set of targeted memories.
 Research suggests that the repeated redirection of attention caused by the eye movements used in EMDR creates a neurobiological state that resembles REM sleep.